TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 It works the same way with this extension.
 If you have 10 identical 3D boxes, you will only create one mesh.
 Then every frame, first clear the screen, and after that loop over the list, for each box, setting up the correct transformation and drawing that one mesh.

-So in short, **this extension doesn't have any kind of scenes, objects, cameras, etc**, you have to keep track of it yourself.
+So in short, **this extension does not have any kind of scenes, objects, cameras, etc**, you have to keep track of it yourself.

 ---

 3D models consist of vertices which together form primitives (points, lines, triangles).
-Each vertex has either 2D (XY) or 3D (XYZ) location decribed with 2 or 3 numbers respectively.
-Before drawing the mesh, you would usually set up tranformation, which tells how to take those initial locations and transform them to correct location on your 2D screen.
+Each vertex has either 2D (XY) or 3D (XYZ) location described with 2 or 3 numbers respectively.
+Before drawing the mesh, you would usually set up transformation, which tells how to take those initial locations and transform them to correct location on your 2D screen.
 The typical way to do it, is to chain multiple simple transformations together.
-Simple transformations can be translation (ofsetting), rotation, scaling, mirroring, skewing, etc.
+Simple transformations can be translation (offsetting), rotation, scaling, mirroring, skewing, etc.

 ## Drawing things <a name="simple-drawing"></a>
 For now let's not worry about transformations and just draw something as is.